How to Make an Amaretto Sour

 1 egg white per drink

-2 dashes of bitters per dink
+2 dashes of bitters per drink

 To garnish, a lemon peel and Luxardo cherry